ini/RedisBridge/README.md

 >>> bridge.start()
 ```

-5. Messages can be constructed and sent to Redis:
+5. Messages can be constructed and sent to Redis

 ```
 >>> bridge.send(belief_state, 'belief')